-- Observable races.
-The notion of observable races, as determined by visual inspection of the Web application. - Systematical exploration for XHR call orders.
+Observable races.
+The notion of observable races, as determined by visual inspection of the Web application.

+Systematical exploration of XHR call orders.
 A mechanism for systematically exploring all possible orderings of asynchronous calls in order to exercise potentially defective schedules.

-- Crowd-sourcing for finding concurrency bugs.
-A crowdsourcing approach for determining whether a concurrency error has resulted in observable non-determinism. - Smoking gun detection We propose ways to find observable data races "in the wild", as opposed to in hypothetical, synthetic executions.
-This approach involves use a crowd of users in a different capacity than before. - Schedule shepherding.
+Crowd-sourcing for finding concurrency bugs.
+A crowd sourcing approach for determining whether a concurrency error has resulted in observable non-determinism.

+Smoking gun detection We propose ways to find observable data races "in the wild", as opposed to in hypothetical, synthetic executions.
+This approach involves use a crowd of users in a different capacity than before.

+Schedule shepherding.
 Shepherding of Web-page nondeterminism in order to avoid outcomes determined to be harmful via crowd-sourcing.

-2. Randomized Exploration
+2. RANDOMIZED EXPLORATION